RyanJarv/msh/README.md

 #### ECS

 This assumes you have a default ECS cluster set up.
+If you don't you can create run by running `aws ecs create-cluster --cluster-name default`.

 ```
 % msh ecs ./config/echo.msh hello from ecs